processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/extensions/muc-sub.md

   </subscriptions>
 </iq>
 ~~~

+# Getting list of subscribers of a room

 A subscriber or room moderator can get the list of subscribers by sending
 `<subscriptions/>` request directly to the room JID.